homel-dev/memory-steward/docs/WHITEPAPER.md

 ---

+## 8. Architectural Detail

+Memory Steward separates three questions that monolithic chat-memory implementations often combine:

+1. **What context should inference receive now?** — Router responsibility.
+2. **What information should become durable learned memory?** — Steward responsibility.
+3. **What information is an authoritative source or deterministic artifact rather than learned belief?** — Reference and agent-artifact lanes.

+This separation is the central architectural claim of the project.

+## 9. Context Virtualization

+The Router constructs a bounded virtual context from several independently governed sources rather than treating the full conversation transcript as the memory system.
+Static rules, dynamic facts, reference sources, deterministic artifacts, and recent dialogue have different selection semantics and authority.

+The result is not "infinite memory."
+It is an explicit policy for spending a finite context budget.

+## 10. Durable Learning

+Ordinary chat learning is asynchronous.
+This preserves response latency but means the current implementation is best-effort without a durable admission queue.
+Structured agent outcomes add stronger identity and deterministic artifact persistence, allowing engineering workflows to preserve exact outputs before optional knowledge extraction.

+## 11. Source Grounding

+Reference Memory remains source material.
+Product/version/scope/provider/source metadata allow exact narrowing while semantic embeddings find relevant chunks inside the selected corpus.
+This is materially different from treating retrieved documentation as a user preference or learned fact.

+## 12. Operator Glass Pane

+The MCP service provides a schema-driven glass pane over content, configuration, diagnostics, Git/repository operations, and agent-memory adapters.
+Because clients discover schemas live, the terminal TUI and command-line workflows can share the same protocol rather than implementing independent management APIs.

+## 13. Current Limits

+The architecture intentionally documents several limits:

+- no automatic mode classifier;
+- no active hysteresis engine despite compatibility configuration keys;
+- no durable async admission queue;
+- no active deterministic gate/Auditor pipeline despite provisioned schema;
+- no automatic promotion of agent artifacts to Reference Memory;
+- MCP URL ingestion requires normal server-side egress/SSRF hardening for hostile environments;
+- process-local caches do not imply distributed cache coherence.

+These limits are part of an accurate whitepaper because they define where the control plane ends today.

+## 14. Engineering Value

+For engineering agents, the system provides value when reproducibility and source authority matter more than conversational illusion.
+An agent can retrieve exact documentation version filters, consume deterministic artifacts, submit an idempotent outcome, report context quality, and leave telemetry that an operator can inspect.

+The design does not remove probabilistic inference.
+It contains probabilistic inference inside explicit data/control boundaries.

+## 15. Evolution Direction

+Future work should preserve the same discipline:

+- introduce new memory lanes only with explicit authority/mutability contracts;
+- make admission decisions replayable where possible;
+- add durable queues only with stated delivery semantics;
+- make mode inference a real versioned component if it is needed;
+- expose observability through stable schemas/tools rather than hidden logs;
+- keep documentation detailed enough that operators do not need code archaeology for normal incidents.

+---

 ## 8. Closing Statement

 Memory Steward is defined by explicit runtime boundaries: governed retrieval, separate durable-memory admission, schema-driven MCP control, and diagnostics that do not masquerade as learned memory.
 Architectural claims in this note remain subordinate to the implementation.